DB Class

 */

-public static function datetime ($time_string_or_timestamp 'now'string $component 'datetime'): string {
+public static function datetime ($time_string_or_timestamp = 'now', string $component = 'datetime'): string {

-$timestamp is_numeric($time_string_or_timestamp) ? $time_string_or_timestamp strtotime($time_string_or_timestamp);
+$timestamp = is_numeric($time_string_or_timestamp) ? $time_string_or_timestamp : strtotime($time_string_or_timestamp);

-$component ) {
+switch ( $component ) {

-case
+case 'datetime':

 default:

-$format 'Y-m-d H:i:s';
+$format = 'Y-m-d H:i:s';

 break;

-case
+case 'date':

-$format 'Y-m-d';
+$format = 'Y-m-d';

 break;

-case
+case 'time':

-$format 'H:i:s';
+$format = 'H:i:s';

 break;